 How easy are Xolo's to train?

 Xolos are a smart and sensitive breed.
 They can be easy to train if the right methods are used.
 The gentle reward based training methods work best, xolo's are foodies and will do anything for a treat!!
-Punishment and discipline will only serve to frighten the Xolo and turn it into an extremely nervous dog.
+Punishment will only serve to frighten the Xolo and turn it into an extremely nervous dog.

 Do Xolos need a coat when its cold?